Generic Request SLA Module

 On the request form a new SLA tab will appear.
 Click on it.

 Here, next to the Working time field, you can choose a schedule for your company.
 Select one of the basic options or create your own by clicking Create and Edit....
-Next to the Main SLA Rule field displays the main SLA Rule.
+The Main SLA Rule field displays the main SLA Rule.
 This is the first active rule in the list on the SLA Rules page.
 Position of the rule in the list is determined by the rule sequence - the lower the sequence number, the higher the position.

 Now, if you select a request type with the configured SLA rules when forming a request, this request will have a Service Level Agreement.

 On the requests page open the request with SLA.